 Nausea and vomiting are the major side effects of cancer treatment.
 One can experience dense vomiting while getting chemotherapy or after it.
 Consulting your doctor to heal nausea and vomiting is best advised.

 - Eat light foods like gelato, ice chips, etc. while nauseating

-- Eat room temperature foods
+- Eat foods kept at room temperature

 Cancer treatments can leave you feeling exhausted, weak, and tired.
 Moreover, they can also make you depressed and lower your appetite.

 - Try maintaining healthy sleeping schedules.
 Getting 8 hours of sleep every day, along with avoiding caffeine intake, can help bolster your mood.

 - Take short walks or do moderate exercise.
 Staying fit and regular exercising can play a vital role in eliminating fatigue and exhaustion.

 - Mouth Soreness

 In many cases, breast cancer can leave your mouth and throat completely sore.
 Consulting your doctor to minimize the pain is recommended.

 - Don’t consume spicy, salty, and citrusy foods